This page may contain affiliate links. Please read my disclaimer for more information.

 If you need more info on UTM parameters and how to use them, I recommend reading this article from Neil Patel, How to Use UTM Parameters to Track Everything

-We use the AFL UTM Tracker plugin.
+3. AFL UTM Tracker Plugin

-Option Two: Hidden Fields and Dynamic Population
+Option One: Hidden Fields and Dynamic Population

 This solution will enable you to capture the UTM data used in your campaign URLs and record it in the entry.
 From there you would need to extract the data manually, or you might be able to use an add-on like GF Chart or GravityCharts to create reports based on the data.